The Sabbath Day Law

-Because man disobeyed and sinned, God had to impose laws that were laborious and rigid so that man could work for his penance.
+Because man sinned, God had to impose laws that were laborious and rigid so that man could work for his penance.
 Jesus came to break the chains of bondage of these laws and the power of sin and death for all mankind.

 The Greatest Commandment

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like it: You shall love your neighbour as yourself.
 On these two commandments hang all the Law and the Prophets.” – Matthew 22: 37 – 40

 “Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.” – Matthew11:29 – 30.

 Jesus promised that His yoke is easy and we find rest for our souls in Him.
 Jesus became the last blood sacrifice, so no more sacrifices needed.
 The spiritual Sabbath rest is one based on faith in the sacrifice of Jesus on the cross.